michael-wall/search-client/README.md

 ## ElasticSearchClientUtil.java userAggregations method ##
 - Aggregates across all User Documents using Elasticsearch classes such as AggregationBuilders, Aggregations, Avg, Cardinality, Min and Max.
+- It also uses standard Elasticsearch classes such as SearchRequest, SearchType, RequestOptions, SearchSourceBuilder, QueryBuilders, SearchResponse.

+## ElasticSearchClientUtil.java nestedObjectAggregation method ##
+- Aggregates across fields of a specific custom Liferay Object using Elasticsearch classes such as AggregationBuilders, Aggregations, Nested and Terms.
-- It also uses standard Elasticsearch classes such as SearchRequest, SearchType, RequestOptions, SearchSourceBuilder, QueryBuilders, SearchResponse, SearchHits and SearchHit.
+- It also uses standard Elasticsearch classes such as SearchRequest, SearchType, RequestOptions, SearchSourceBuilder, QueryBuilders, SearchResponse.

 ## Triggering the sample Elasticsearch client code with Remote Search Client Web widget ##
 - Visit the Search Client page to trigger the code.